rijildaniel/Webcrawl/README.md

 # How to setup the project?
-Directly download the zip folderand import it to Pycharm IDE
+Directly download the zip folder and import it to Pycharm IDE

 1) Install MYSQL in your computer.
 2) Change if required in connect method of Database.py